Daniel Bogado

-Eduardo Daniel Bogado (born 1979) is a British - Paraguayan documentary producer and director, who has worked with Channel 4, including its series Dispatches.
-He has won several awards for his documentaries in Africa, highlighting problems with communities in several countries.
+Daniel Bogado (born 1979) is a British-Paraguayan documentary producer and director whose work spans current affairs, investigative journalism and historical documentary.
+He is best known for 9/11: One Day in America, Tsunami: Race Against Time and Killer Ratings.
+His work has won multiple awards, including two News & Documentary Emmy Awards for Outstanding Historical Documentary: 9/11: One Day in America and Tsunami: Race Against Time.

 Career

-In 2012, Bogado won the Rory Peck Sony Impact award for "Terror in Sudan", a documentary describing human rights abuse in Sudan by the Government of Omar al-Bashir.
-The documentary showed Bogado and reporter Aidan Hartley watching a series of Antonov military aircraft circling the area of the Nuba Mountains where filming took place.
-As well as the Rory Peck award, it also received a nomination at the following year's Royal Television Society Independent Spirit awards.
+In 2012, Bogado won the Rory Peck Sony Impact Award for "Terror in Sudan", a documentary describing human rights abuses in Sudan by the Government of Omar al-Bashir.
+The documentary showed Bogado and reporter Aidan Hartley observing a series of Antonov military aircraft circling the area of the Nuba Mountains where filming took place.
+The film also received a nomination at the following year's Royal Television Society Independent Spirit Award.

-In 2014, Bogado filmed "Nigeria's Hidden War" for Channel 4's Dispatches series, showing unwarranted violence by the Nigerian government towards civilians as part of its struggle against the extremist group Boko Haram.
-The documentary was nominated for the Foreign Press Associated Feature Award and the following year it won Broadcast Best Current Affairs Programme.
+In 2014, Bogado filmed "Nigeria's Hidden War" for Channel 4's Dispatches series, documenting violence against civilians by the Nigerian government as part of its struggle against the extremist group Boko Haram.
+The documentary was nominated for the Foreign Press Association Feature Award and later won the Broadcast Award for Best Current Affairs Programme.
 A US version of the documentary was made for PBS Frontline and won an Emmy Award for Best Investigative Journalism in a News Magazine.

 In 2014, he produced and directed "15 and Learning to Speak", a story about a deaf teenager in Uganda who is taught sign language for the first time in his life.
-Bogado chose to film in the country because he had heard there was significant stigma there about deaf children and decided it would be a wonderful idea to film a deaf child learning to communicate.
-His visit was well received by local children.
-A five-minute clip from the film was broadcast on the social media sites YouTube and Facebook, quickly gaining widespread support, with favourable comments on Twitter.
+Bogado said he chose to film in Uganda after learning about the stigma experienced by some deaf children in the country.
+A five-minute clip from the film was shared on YouTube and Facebook, quickly gaining widespread support, with favourable comments on Twitter.
+Bogado subsequently served as series editor of Channel 4's Unreported World, the broadcaster's long-running international current affairs series.

-More recently, Bogado series directed Netflix's new seven-part Brazilian true-crime series on Wallace Souza, called "Killer Ratings" (Bandidos Na TV).
-Bogado said, “What I thought I knew about Wallace Souza when I set out, turned out only to be the starting point of this extraordinary story.
-When I looked deeper, I saw the events that followed were full of the most jaw-dropping turns, twists and shocks which would be deemed too outlandish in a Hollywood script.”